Blotter: Sheriff's Office seeking information in shootout - Salisbury Post

 SALISBURY — The Rowan County Sheriff’s Office is looking for more information after a shooting between parties in two vehicles.

-A witness told detectives on Sunday he and his girlfriend were behind the two vehicles near White and Sherrill’s Ford roads.
+A witness told detectives on Sunday he and his girlfriend were behind the two vehicles near White and Sherrills Ford roads.
 There, shots were fired between the two vehicles, according to a department report.

 The witness was traveling behind a newer four-door Chevrolet crew cab pickup that was occupied by at least two men.
 One man had a white hooded sweatshirt with black lettering and the other had a red hooded sweatshirt.